The answers below address some of the most common questions that come up in Level 1. Please read them carefully.

 But does that mean that telescopes are “stressors”?
 Did the telescope “cause” your stress?

 A child with terminal cancer playing with dolls, enjoying the moment, isn’t “immune” to the stressor of cancer.
-Their body may be engaged in a physiological process of illness, but their mind can be free.
+Their body may be engaged in a physiological battle, but their mind can be free.
 There is no psychological stress for them, unless/until they have thoughts about how life should be different than it is.
-The same can be true for an adult — your body might have cancer, but you can be stress-free.
-And this gives your body the best chance to find balance and heal, without the stress hormones your mind might otherwise unleash.

 The difference between monsters under the bed and cancer (or other challenges) is one of degree, not kind.
 It’s easy for you as an adult to see that there are no monsters.
 But if you think that there are other inherent stressors in your world — discrimination, polarization, family dynamics — it is worth looking closer at the way in which, in every case, your mind is producing your emotions, not the thing itself.

 But it first requires seeing clearly that stress is never a function of the external world.
 It’s always a function of your thinking.
 And that’s good news, because it’s possible to change your thinking, so you can change your world from a different place.
-But using the word “stressor” prevents us and others from developing this ability.
+Using the word “stressor” prevents us and others from developing this ability.

 There are some topics that are easier to break through with these steps as a beginner, and some that are more challenging.
 Give it a little more time.
 You’re only in Level 1.
 We have a lot more ground to cover, and if you stick with it, you may find that some of the topics that seem impossible to apply this to will now start to make more sense.
-You may also come to see your sense of denial a little differently.
-Whenever we experience stress, there’s something we’re not seeing.
-But our ability to admit this and address it effectively gets stronger with practice.

 No, you didn’t do anything wrong.
 The first few worksheets are hard.
 It’s like you’re stretching a muscle that has been tight for years.
 If someone said, “Bend over and touch your toes,” and you couldn’t do it, you didn’t do anything wrong — you’re just not flexible yet.
 But if you keep trying, and you slowly and safely build greater flexibility, you’ll get closer.